-Transitioning to Meaningful Use requires providers to make changes on several aspects related to utilization of their EHRs.
-Providers are required to use CEHRT that meets the 2014 certification requirements, through either upgrades or replacement of noncompliant systems.
+Transitioning from Stage 1 to Stage 2 Meaningful Use requires providers to make changes on several aspects related to utilization of their EHRs.
+Providers are required to use CEHRT that meets the 2014 certification requirements, either through upgrades or replacement of noncompliant systems.
 In addition, providers are required to provide patients with the ability to view online, download, and transmit their health information.
 This objective aims to empower patients and their families to take a more active role in their health care.
-Additionally, Meaningful Use includes measures for using secure messaging to communicate with patients and use of patient reminders for preventive care such as through patient portals.
+Additionally, Stage 2 Meaningful Use includes measures for using secure messaging to communicate with patients and the use of patient reminders for preventive care such as through patient portals.
 These changes will require practices to modify workflows and to utilize EHR functionalities that may not have been used previously.